world-class/REPL/websites/README.md

 - [Quantitative Economics with Julia](https://lectures.quantecon.org/jl) - Learning Julia, dynamic programming, many mathematical concepts.

+## Kotlin

+- [JetBrains Academy](https://www.jetbrains.com/academy) - _"You’ll progress through the track building 5 different projects with increasing difficulty.
+You'll get to know the syntax of Kotlin and the features that make it a laconic language."_.

 ## Markdown

 - [Markdown: Syntax](https://daringfireball.net/projects/markdown/syntax) - _"This document is itself written using Markdown; you can see the source for it by adding ‘.text’ to the URL"_.